anhnc55/anhnc55.github.io/career/index.md

 <div style="clear: both; padding-top: 50px"></div>

-For more details don't forget to visit my <a href="https://www.linkedin.com/in/anh-nguyen-203230b1" class="btn btn-info" target="_blank">LinkedIn profile</a>
+For more details don't forget to visit my <a href="https://www.linkedin.com/in/anh-nguyen-203230b1" class="btn btn-info" target="_blank">LinkedIn profile</a> or in my <a href="https://anhnc.me/documents/CV-Anh-Nguyen-iOS-Developer.pdf" class="btn btn-info" target="_blank">Resume</a>